-In other words, the best ways to prevent esophageal cancer are to “quit smoking, be aggressive about losing weight and control your heartburn or acid reflux,” Dr. Inayat says.
+In other words, the best ways to prevent esophageal cancer are to quit smoking, be aggressive about maintainging a healthy weight and control your heartburn or acid reflux.
 Effective medication exists to help treat acid reflux.

-For patients who have one or more of these risk factors, he takes acid reflux more seriously, even if it doesn’t happen every day or even every week.
-For these patients, he may recommend a screening test called an upper endoscopy.
+For patients who have one or more of these risk factors, acid reflux should be taken more seriously, even if it doesn’t happen every day or even every week.
+For these patients, a screening test called an upper endoscopy may be recommended.